When to visit the Galapagos Islands

 Best time to visit The Galapagos Islands

-There are many guides offering advice and tips on the best time to visit the Galapagos Islands.
-However, most of them are written by “Galapagos experts” who have never actually lived in the Galapagos year-round.
-As a result, there is a lot of conflicting and inaccurate information on the web.
+There are many guides offering advice on the best time to visit the Galapagos Islands, yet most are penned by “Galapagos experts” who, though knowledgeable, have not experienced the islands’ rhythms year-round.
+This had led to a plethora of conflicting advice on the web.

 Warm – Wet Season